Social Order Maintenance Act

 4. When termination of business and suspension of business are imposed separately, only termination of business shall be executed if they have been imposed on the same business site.
 Otherwise, they shall be executed concurrently.

-5. When multiple fines are imposed, they should be executed concurrently and the total amount of fines shall not exceed NTD 60,000.
+5. When multiple fines are imposed, they should be executed concurrently, and the total amount of fines shall not exceed NTD 60,000.
 If the fines are replaced by detention, the total length of detention shall not exceed five days.

-8. When different types of punishments are imposed, they should be executed concurrently.
+8. When different types of punishments are imposed, they shall be executed concurrently.
 If termination of business and suspension of business are both imposed, the principle of subparagraph 4 of this Article shall apply.

 Article 26

-A repeated offense against this Act within three months after the original punishment has been executed, shall be subject to aggravated punishment.
+A repeated offense against this Act within three months after the original punishment has been executed shall be subject to aggravated punishment.

 Article 27